ARTICLE I. NAME

 ARTICLE VIII.
 CODRE COMMITTEES

-There shall be five (5) standing committees to address specific constituency issues.
-The standing committees shall be the Faculty Concerns committee, Staff Concerns committee, Student Concerns, Diversity Programming committee and Campus Environment Team committee.
+There shall be seven (7) standing committees to address specific constituency issues.
+The standing committees shall be the Faculty Concerns Committee, Staff Concerns Committee, Student Engagement Committee, Diversity Programming Committee, Campus Environment Team Committee, Communications and Marketing Committee, and The Research Grant Committee for Undergraduate and Graduate Students

-1. Faculty representation, i.e., increasing the number of faculty of color;
+- Faculty representation, increasing the number of faculty of color;

-- Gather and disseminate concerns and information from UofL staff regarding diversity and climate issues, i.e., retention, employment, recruitment and promotion etc.
+- Gather and disseminate concerns and information from UofL staff regarding diversity and climate issues, retention, employment, recruitment and promotion.

 - Work collaboratively with UofL Human Resources to enhance the development and implementation of affirmative action and diversity plans and to develop strategies that affect underutilization and under-representation of staff of color.

-- Work collaboratively with Human Resources to enhance the work life of diverse staff members (social, economic, and professional diversity considerations in addition to gender/identity, language, disability etc)
+- Work collaboratively with Human Resources to enhance the work life of diverse staff members (social, economic, and professional diversity considerations in addition to gender/identity, language, disability)

-- Gather and disseminate concerns and information from UofL students regarding diversity and climate issues, i.e., retention, graduation, academic and student life, etc.
+- Gather and disseminate concerns and information from UofL students regarding diversity and climate issues, retention, graduation, academic and student life.

 - Work collaboratively with UofL Student Affairs and academic units to enhance the development and implementation of affirmative action and/or diversity plans which enhance student development and life; promote the development of cultural pluralism and leadership, work to develop strategies that affect underutilization and under-representation of students of color as developing role models for the UofL student community.